 Rent in New Zealand is collected weekly.
 While rent will vary based on which city or town you live in.
 This tenancy website has a helpful calculator that can tell you the average rent price in the city or town you plan on moving to.

-The cost of living in New Zealand, for one person in a major city, is between NZ$4,000-NZ$5,000 per month.
-A family of four can expect to need NZ$6,000-NZ$7,000 per month to live.
+The cost of living in New Zealand differs depending on whether you live alone, or split a rent or mortgage.
+It also depends on whether you live in the city or a town.
+For one person living alone in a major city, the cost of living is around NZ$4,284 per month.
+A family of four can expect to need NZ$6,372 per month to live.

 New Zealand’s biggest city is also its most expensive.
 While Auckland has some of the highest salaried jobs in the country (and the most significant job market) it’s also the most expensive place to rent, buy, or eat out.